vickmuir/Backup/install-evault-windows2016.md

 8. On the next screen, click **Install**.
 9. When the installation is complete, click **Finish**.

-## Installing the EVault Software CentralControl 8.30
+## Installing the EVault Software Central Control 8.30

 1. On the target server, open a browser session and enter the following URL to download the executable file.